 A crochet jacket for girls

 Introducing the Shianne Hoodie!
 You can find this fab pattern in Crochet!
-Autumn 2015.
-This cute cardigan comes in sizes 2, 4, 6, and 8.
+Autumn 2015 (affiliate link).
+This cute crochet cardigan for girls comes in sizes 2, 4, 6, and 8.
 The yarn is Berroco Maya which is a cotton/alpaca blend with a chainette construction.
 You need 3(4, 5, 6) skeins of the main color and 2(2, 3, 3) skeins of the second color.
 This yarn is machine washable.
 Of course, who wants to make something for children if it isn’t machine washable, right?
 The yarn was soft and nice to work with.
 I have a little left and I may design in it again.
 FYI, it is a worsted weight yarn.
-You can order this yarn from Amazon with my affiliate link (which means I earn a small commission, but you pay nothing extra).
-Click here to go to Amazon.

 You’ll need an I/9/5.5 mm crochet hook and a separating zipper to complete this jacket.